Fulfil Or fulfil – British vs. American English

 fulfil

-Fulfil Or Fulfill US
+Fulfil Or fulfil US

 American English

 “Fulfil” is the only British English variation of the word and is used in English-speaking countries like the UK and Australia.
-For American English, only “fulfill” is the legitimate way of spelling the word.
+For American English, only “fulfil” is the legitimate way of spelling the word.
 It’s commonly used in the United States.
 Canada is an exception because both spellings are used there.

-Examples of using “fulfil” and “fulfill”
+Examples of using “fulfil” and “fulfil”

-Fulfil Or Fulfill UK - Example
+Fulfil Or fulfil UK - Example

 • She worked hard to fulfil her dream of becoming a novelist.